ENGN2912B-2018/GPU-B/README.md

 ### Results of Development Effort
 The result of the development consists of the software design documents, software source code, test cases, test cases executables, and the software executables.

-### Were you successful in meeting all goals and objectives?
-What didn't work?
-What would take more time?
 Most of the development objectives were achieved.
 The program is utilizing the computational power of GPU for algorithm acceleration, and the graphical user interface is usable.
 The actual tracking performance, nevertheless, is limited.

 The tracking object needs to be traveling at a minimum speed for the program to follow.
 This was resulted by the low frame rate and low sensitivity of the camera, and cannot be resolved by software.
 The time consuming for the implementation of individual functions were well within expectation.
 The system integration, however, took most time of this project.
 Since the development environment was not unified, switching between different operating systems caused software incompatibility issues, and a considerable amount of time was devoted to solving them.